MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ## PARAMETERS

 ### -AccountDisabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The AccountDisabled switch specifies whether to create the mail-enabled user in a disabled state.
-You don't have to specify a value with this parameter.

-!!!
-Exchange Server 2016

 The AccountDisabled switch specifies whether to create the mail user in a disabled state.
 You don't have to specify a value with this switch.

 ```yaml
 Type: SwitchParameter